kmarkiv/trecc-demo/README.md

 # trecc-demo
-Pseudo code for Trecc IVR flows
+Pseudo code for Parent Flow

-## Running
+## To run
 python parent_call_demo.py

+## To browse data
+- Datbases are stored as csvs in content and data
+- Data: is exported from metabase
+- Content: is exported spreadsheets